Analysis of autocorrelation times in Neural Markov Chain Monte Carlo simulations: Introduction

 Since the proposal of the NMCMC algorithm a few studies discussed its effectiveness.
-In particular, the Authors of Ref. \cite{2020PhRvE.101e3312M} applied a similar method to spin glass models, whereas in Ref. \cite{2021arXiv210505650W} an alternative update mechanism was proposed.
+In particular, the Authors of Ref. \cite{2020PhRvE.101e3312M} applied a somewhat similar method based on Neural Autoregressive Distribution Estimators (NADE) to two dimensional Edwards-Anderson model of spin glass.
+NADE requires a set of data obtained using standard Monte Carlo method in training process.
+In Ref. \cite{2021arXiv210505650W} a different sampling mechanism for MCMC was proposed where only a portion of the configuration is updated using a machine learning mechanism and symmetries of the system are utilized.
 In the present study, we concentrate on the classical test bench provided by the two-dimensional Ising model in order to stay in a simple and well understood physical situation and focus our attention on the algorithmic effectiveness of the approach.
 We quantify the latter using several possible measures of autocorrelation times and compare them with the original Metropolis algorithm \cite{metropolis} and with the cluster algorithm proposed by Wolff \cite{PhysRevLett.62.361, WOLFF1989379}.
 The Ising model offers also exact solution for the partition function of the finite-size system \cite{PhysRev.185.832} from which the free energy can be obtained and which provides measures of how well the neural network approximates the desired probability distribution.